• Skip to main content

 • Sourdough Starter- Your starter should be strong and vigorous before attempting to use it to make a loaf of sourdough bread.
 Add it to the dough when it's at its peak activity levels, usually about 6 hours after feeding.

 • Bread Flour- Bread flour is often used when making sourdough because of its higher protein content.
-Always use unbleached flour when feeding your starter and making sourdough bread.
-For a little more flavor, try swapping 50-100 grams of the bread flour with whole wheat flour.
+You can also use unbleached all-purpose flour.
+For a little extra flavor, try swapping 50-100 grams of the bread flour with whole wheat flour.

 • Salt- For flavor.
 I prefer to use kosher salt.